Pathways to Science

 Eligibility and application information

-New Haven & West Haven middle and high school students are invited to apply when nominated by their math or science teacher.
-Please email email@example.com for more information.
+New Haven, West Haven and Amity Public School middle and high school students are invited to apply when nominated by their math or science teacher.
+We send nomination forms to teachers each April.
+Nominated students receive applications for the program over the summer.
+Please email firstname.lastname@example.org for more information.